How to catch trout in London | The secret trout streams in the mega city

 Can you catch trout in the River Thames?

-The numbers are still low, and it requires quite a bit of luck and dedication to catch.
+The numbers of sear un trout are still low, and they require quite a bit of dedication and luck to catch.
 For a tourist in the city for only a few days the chance of catching one is almost null.
 Most of the fishing in the lower Thames is for Coarse and marine species.

-The further upstream around Lechlade the trout fishing improves, but by then the river is nearly a 100 miles away from London.
-Trying to catch a Thames trout in London then fishing upstream from Twickenham where the water is less brackish and the river narrows.
+Further upstream around Lechlade the trout fishing improves, but by then the river is nearly 100 miles away from London.

 How much does trout fishing in London cost?

-When fishing free access water for river trout then the only expense is the fishing licence which is £6 for a day.
-An 8 day licence is better value at $12, for extended stays a year licence is £30.
+When fishing free access water for river trout then the only expense is the fishing licence which is £6 for a day (2021 prices).
+An 8 day licence is better valued at £12, for extended stays a year licence is £30.

 When targeting salmon or sea trout.
 The licence cost is £12/£27/£82 for the same amount of time.

-If accessing private water then the cost does increase, like mentioned above, the stocked lakes can charge over £14 for a days fishing.
+If accessing private water then the cost does increase, like mentioned above, the stocked lakes charge over £14 for a day of fishing.

 Fishing a private beat with a guide can be in excess of £300.
 For the most part they are outside of the city limits.